ImagicTheCat/Tsux/README.md

   tsux.reponse << tsux.route.get("1", "");
 ```

+Routes are evaluated in the bind call order.
+If a two routes have matched regex, the first will be executed.

 #### Route rewriting
 You can rewrite route for internal redirection (ex: administration, maintenance or language specific pages).
 ```cpp